 others – and this of course needs to vary from person to person.

 Recognising the importance of behaviours in a team, the leader will model the behaviours they wish to see, knowing if they demonstrate them, they’ll more likely see these repeated by others.
-These will be very specific things including for example, the two men walking with hands behind their backsuse of positive
+These will be very specific things including for example, the use of positive

 language and taking responsibility when things don’t go so well – asking how the team can learn or do things differently.